 Keep your emotions in check.
 This is the most important lesson for me.
 When approaching communication misunderstandings, my first reaction and response is to take things personally.
 This only gets in the way of finding a solution.
 The communication mishap is then spun into a personal attack on my character, which trust me, never ends well.

 Communication is a complicated matter.
 But it doesn’t have to be.
 Being clear and asking for clarification can make all the difference.

-Emily is the People and Project Assistant at (DJHP) Dr. Jan Hoistad Partners where she and other team members provide support services to busy professionals in need of a helping hand.
-She wears many hats in the organization and is passionate about helping busy professionals who are passionate about what they do.
-Recent projects include writing, editing, researching, creating power points, strategic planning, and scheduling.
+For 3 years, Emily was the People and Project Assistant at (DJHP) Dr. Jan Hoistad Partners where she and other team members provided support services to busy professionals in need of a helping hand.
+She wore many hats in the organization and was passionate about helping busy professionals who are also passionate about what they do.
+Projects include writing, editing, researching, creating power points, strategic planning, and scheduling.
 QuickBooks, project management, email campaigns, creating visuals, contact management, event planning and coordination and much more.
-Emily is always looking to expand her portfolio with new and exciting projects.
-She offers creativity, efficiency and peace of mind.